Home

 What seems to work best is a Rubbermaid container.
 They like a completely dark environment, so if you don't use a Rubbermaid, be sure and try to put your cage in a dark room or closet.
 Even though this type of roach can't climb smooth surfaces, you want to make sure you always have a lid on their cage.
 I can say that I have seen babys of this type climbing smooth surfaces.
 As they get older and larger it becomes more and more difficult to climb smooth surfaces.

 You don't want to use any substrate, as it just makes the cage more difficult to clean.
-Roaches love and need to hide, they are extremely hardwired for this.
+Roaches love and need to hide.
 A lot of people use egg crates, and stack them to create more floor space.
 An easy way to create more hides and more floor space, is to use a cereal box, and other boxes from the various products you buy to feed yourself.

 It can't get any cheaper than that, because you're buying that stuff anyway.
 You'll find the larger your colony gets the faster your hide containers will soil and need to be replaced.